alerner1/raceyou/README.md

-ok we'll save these for later: rankcategoriescontroller (for showing the different category options and who's in them) statscontroller (for when you input a new stat/race data)
+ok we'll save these for later: rankcategoriescontroller (for showing the different category options and who's in them)

 button syntax for posterity:
 <%= button_to "Like", post_path(@post), method: :patch, params: { :post => {:likes => (@post.likes + 1) } }%>